Talking about the features, Sticky Password Premium checks almost all the boxes for a password manager.

 Sticky Password Premium Pros

 #1.
 The straightforward nature of Sticky Password is a big plus point for it because its simple interface explains it all.
+You can access the password manager through mobile devices on Android and iOS, as well as desktop apps for Windows and Mac.

 You can simply click “Add Account” within the interface and select whether you want to store a web or app password or…